MicrosoftLearning/IC-001T00-Microsoft-Cloud-for-Healthcare/Instructions/Labs/Lab02B_Configuring Omnichannel.md

 #### Step 7: Add Action to Invoke Escalation

-1. [] Add an **Action** element to the canvas, used to trigger an escalation to Omnichannel Live Agent
+1. [] Add an **Action** element to the canvas that will be used to trigger an escalation to Omnichannel Live Agent

     ![](./IMAGES/Lab02/L2P128.png)